This post contains affiliate links. I may earn a small commission at no extra cost to you. All opinions are my own.

 One day is enough for highlights, but staying overnight allows you to explore quieter lakes, enjoy an onsen with Mt.
 Fuji views, and experience the area at a slower pace.

 How’s your Japan travel planning coming along?
-Whether you’re deciding on the best area to stay in Tokyo or sorting out how to take the train around Japan, make sure to save this Mt.
-Fuji Five Lakes itinerary to make your experience seamless.
+Whether you’re adding Mt.
+Fuji as a day trip from Tokyo, a stop between cities on your way to Kyoto, or using the Japan Trip Framework to build the whole itinerary from scratch — make sure to save this Mt.
+Fuji Five Lakes guide to make your experience seamless.

 Book Your Japan Trip with